dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 	- Compress into one archive that can be copied around easily.
 - Implement: Viewing of data in PerfView

-# Mac OS
+# OS X

 ## Proposed Design

-On the Mac, the performance tooling space is much less fragmented than Linux.
+On OS X, the performance tooling space is much less fragmented than Linux.
 However, this also means that there are many fewer options.

-**For performance data collection and tracing, we’ll use Instruments.**  Instruments is the Apple-built and supported performance tool for Mac OS X.  It has a wide range of collection abilities including CPU sampling, context switching, system call tracing, power consumption, memory leaks, etc.  It also has support for custom static and dynamic tracing using DTrace as a back-end, which we can take advantage of to provide a logging mechanism for CLR events and EventSource.
+**For performance data collection and tracing, we’ll use Instruments.**  Instruments is the Apple-built and supported performance tool for OS X.  It has a wide range of collection abilities including CPU sampling, context switching, system call tracing, power consumption, memory leaks, etc.  It also has support for custom static and dynamic tracing using DTrace as a back-end, which we can take advantage of to provide a logging mechanism for CLR events and EventSource.

 Unfortunately, there are some features that Instruments/DTrace do not provide, such as resolution of JIT compiled call frames.
 Given the existing tooling choices, and the profiler preferences of the OS X community of developers, it likely makes the most sense to use Instruments as our collection and analysis platform, even though it does not support the full set of features that we would like.
 It’s also true that the number of OS X specific performance issues is likely to be much smaller than the set of all performance issues, which means that in many cases, Windows or Linux can be used, which will provide a more complete story for investigating performance issues.